Skip to article frontmatterSkip to article content

 X = np.random.rand(num_points, dim)

-# Define the reduced dimension and epsilon
+# Define the reduced dimension and target epsilon

 epsilon = 0.5